Mastectomy and Vascular Access

-Mastectomy for Breast Cancer and Vascular Access for a patient who had a Mastectomy requires the Clinician to evaluate additional facts and data.
-This page describes important factors for the Vascular Access Clinician to consider to reduce Lymphedema and Infection risk that could arise from PICCs and Midlines.
+Mastectomy with lymph node removal often requires the Vascular Access clinician to address additional facts and data.
+This page describes important factors for the Vascular Access Clinician to consider to reduce the risk of Lymphedema and associated infections in Mastectomy patients.

 Mastectomy Breast Cancer Lymph Node Dissection

 Small Bore Internal Jugular Line avoids Lymphedema and Infection risk in the affected Arm or Arm Pit Area

 Mastectomy and Vascular Access for a Mastectomy patient requires additional skill, care, and consideration.
 Following the Infusion Nurse Society and Association for Vascular Access guidelines, Vascular Access clinicians should not create Vascular Access in, at, or near the affected arm or arm pit area in patients that have suffered breast cancer and lymph node dissection (ie, the removal of the lymph nodes), as this can cause Lymphedema and Infection.
 As such, Vascular Access should not be created by the PICC or Midline procedure.
 Small Bore Internal Jugular Central Venous Catheter Line is the solution, with a Small Bore Femoral Central Venous Line as an additional alternative.
 These central catheter lines avoid the arm and arm pit, mitigating the risk of Lymphedema and Infection.
-Small Bore Axillary Central Venous Line is not an option as the chest wall has been removed or manipulated, and this procedure is too close to the chest, upper arm and arm pit area.
-When Vascular Access has been mismanaged, Lymphedema has been known to strike more than 10 years after a Mastectomy which, absent other facts, leads to the conclusion that small bore lines are generally safer for Vascular Access for Mastectomy Patients than PICCs and Midlines.
+When Vascular Access has been mismanaged, Lymphedema has been known to strike more than 10 years after a Mastectomy which can be devastating to a patient.

 Small Bore Internal Femoral Line avoids Lymphedema and Infection risk in the affected Arm or Arm Pit Area